Now it's time for Part 2 of this license rescue list, so let's get right into with more Urban Vision!

 Wow, could Mr. Aikawa be an angry person, or what?
+Either that, or he was parodying such sentiments by taking it 100% seriously, hoping viewers would find it just as ludicrous.
 So, naturally, Manga tried to hide as much of that message as they could in their subs, and Manga UK did the best they could to simply fill the dub with their usual (of the time) style of profanity & absurd delivery, making the English dub amazingly horrible & worth watching.
 In fact, Justin loves stating how much he loves Angel Cop, and he has no hesitation in saying that Angel Cop is his most-wanted "bad-good" anime license rescue.
 He only hopes that if it does get license rescued that the company doing so would, at the very least, add a disclaimer to their release:

 "The views & opinions stated in Angel Cop are not the views & opinions of [Insert Anime Company Here]".